 Carrying on the vision of our founders, MCC continues to provide a quality education at an affordable price.
 Today, we offer more than 100 outstanding academic programs taught by award-winning faculty members for a much lower cost than private colleges.
 That’s what has made MCC a smart choice for half a century.
 Since 1961, nearly half a million people have been inspired by MCC.
 We hope to continue our traditions of innovation and value for many years to come.

-Monroe Community College will champion opportunity, innovation and excellence to transform lives and communities.
+Monroe Community College will be the nationally-recognized leader in championing equity, opportunity, innovation, and excellence while transforming students’ lives and communities.

 MCC through the years

 1961 – MCC is established as a unit of the State University of New York (SUNY) system.